decorators-squad/eo-yaml/README.md

 * Others:
     - Automatic validation of the input's indentation.
     - Clear and detailed Exceptions.
 For instance, in the case of bad indentation, it will tell you exactly which line is problematic and why.
+    - Fully encapsulated.
+The user works only with Java Interfaces which can be elegantly extended via decoration.

 Also, you can have a look a look under [src/test/resources](https://github.com/decorators-squad/eo-yaml/tree/master/src/test/resources) to see the kinds of YAML that the library can read and handle so far.